expo/expo/docs/pages/update-spec/expo-sfv.md

 sidebar_title: Expo SFV
 ---

-[Structured Field Values](https://tools.ietf.org/html/rfc8941) are a new http RFC to formalize header syntax and facilitate nested data.
+Structured Field Values for HTTP, [IETF RFC 8941](https://tools.ietf.org/html/rfc8941), is a proposal to formalize header syntax and facilitate nested data.

 Since it is still a work in progress, expo maintains a custom version only implements a subset of the protocol.
   * All Key values.